 The field of social neuroscience research calls our attention to how one’s preponderance towards altruism aligns directly with greater activity within certain specific regions of the brain: the limbic area and the cortical region of the medial prefrontal cortex.

-Much more research is needed in order to form a solid platform on which many of these ideas rest, especially those of pure conjecture at this point in time.
+Much more research is needed in order to form a solid platform on which many of these inner fitness ideas rest, especially those of pure conjecture at this point in time.
 However, our profession remains on solid footing in terms of how helping others can enhance our lives as well.
 This author often comes away from personal training sessions feeling enriched because of something a client said, witnessing a personal-best lift, or learning of some significant obstacle he overcame; I’m sure you have experienced this same “natural high” of making a difference in the lives of your clients.
 The gift of giving always returns to the giver!